kksgandhi/personal_site/do things.md

 Doing things is key to [[internalization]]

 Doing things outside your comfort zone gives you the benefits of [[diversity]].
+You have no idea where a new thought or change in worldview will come from.